MPLX LP (MPLX) Gains But Lags Market: What You Should Know

 Wall Street will be looking for positivity from MPLX LP as it approaches its next earnings report date.
 This is expected to be January 31, 2023.
 On that day, MPLX LP is projected to report earnings of $0.86 per share, which would represent year-over-year growth of 10.26%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.66 billion, down 2.6% from the year-ago period.

-Any recent changes to analyst estimates for MPLX LP should also be noted by investors.
+It is also important to note the recent changes to analyst estimates for MPLX LP.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Zacks Names "Single Best Pick to Double"